shakfu/py-js/README.md

 [pymx](https://github.com/shakfu/min.pymx)     | min-devkit | c++    | concise, modern, using [pybind11](https://github.com/pybind/pybind11)
 zpy      | max-sdk    | c      | uses [zeromq](https://zeromq.org) for 2way-comms with an external python process

 The common objective in these externals is to help you use and distribute your python code and libraries in your Max applications.
-They are largely differentiated in the ways that this is done and in packaging choices which serve different deployment requirements for your patch, package or standalone.
+They are mostly differentiated in the ways that this is done and in the choice of packaging to serve different deployment requirements for your patch, package or standalone.

 Please see below for a full overview and feature comparison of the externals.